-200 Ton License Exam Policy
+200 Ton License Exam Policy - (This policy is under review)

 The Mate 200 ton license exam is administered by Maine Maritime Academy in the spring semester of the sophomore year of the Small Vessel Operations (SVO) program (the "exam cycle").
 Successful completion of this exam is a requirement for any student pursuing the Mate 200 ton license and the Able Seaman Limited credential.